hugominas/recipe-docker-node-mongodb-angular-redux/README.md

 $ git clone https://github.com/hugominas/recipe-docker-node-mongodb-angular-redux yourAddDir.
 $ docker-compose up
 ```
-Then you can open the React frontend at localhost:3000 and the RESTful GoLang API at localhost:5000
+Then you can open the Angular frontend at localhost:3000 and the RESTful Nodejs API at localhost:5000

-Changing any frontend (Angular2) code locally will cause a hot-reload in the browser with updates and changing any backend (GoLang) code locally will also automatically update any changes.
+Changing any frontend (Angular2) code locally will cause a hot-reload in the browser with updates and changing any backend (Nodejs) code locally will also automatically update any changes.

 Then to build production images run:
 ```bash